UwU-Jogos/Hots-Unchained/README.md

-# Heroes of the Storm Draft Tool
+# Heroes of the Storm Unchained Draft Tool

-Welcome to the **Heroes of the Storm Draft Tool**!
+Welcome to the **Heroes of the Storm Unchained Draft Tool**!
 This application allows you to create custom 5v5 drafts for Heroes of the Storm, providing you with randomly selected heroes and their talents builds while also giving randomly selected map options.
 The tool ensures a balanced team composition by generating a tank, two ranged DPS, a melee DPS, a bruiser, and a healer.

 Try it out now at https://uwu-jogos.github.io/Hots-Unchained/